s3rgiosan/wp-media-chrome/README.md

 > What default values are used when no user preference is set.

-Preset settings define the default values for media player options when no user preference is set.
-If a user customizes a setting in the block editor, that value takes precedence over the preset.
-If no preset is defined in `theme.json`, the plugin uses its built-in defaults (listed in the [Options](#options) section).
+Preset settings define default values for media player options when no user preference is set.
+If a user customizes a setting in the block editor, that value takes precedence.
+If no preset is set in `theme.json`, the plugin uses built-in defaults (listed in [Options](#options)).

 Example video embed preset configuration for your `theme.json`: